 When Nykaa’s launched its website in 2012, it only sold three variants of Nykaa’s Nail Enamel Collection: pop, shimmer, and pastel.
 Once it saw success in nail enamels, the company also launched other products like eyeliners, highlighters, lipsticks, fragrances, concealers & more.

 Apart from launching its own branded products, Nykaa also onboarded international cosmetics brands that were reluctant to sell online.
-Today, Nykaa’s website hosts more than 3 lakh curated products from 1500+ brands, many of which only sell on Nykaa.
+As of 2020, Nykaa hosted over 2 lakh curated products from 2000 brands, many of which only sell on Nykaa.

 Once Nykaa had established a reasonably strong foothold in the online beauty market, the company decided to open offline stores in 2015 to move to an omnichannel model.